-Isle of Palms is currently served by a police force of twenty sworn officers, eleven) auxiliary staff, twenty-one patrol cars (five of which are four wheel drive SUVs for patrol supervisors), one animal control truck, one all-terrain beach patrol truck, and one all-terrain golf cart for parking enforcement.
+Isle of Palms is currently served by a police force of twenty sworn officers, eleven) auxiliary staff, a canine unit, twenty-one patrol cars (five of which are four wheel drive SUVs for patrol supervisors,))-, one animal control truck, one all-terrain beach patrol truck, and one all-terrain golf cart for parking enforcement.
 Additionally the police department adds six part-time beach officers for the summer season for parking enforcement and beach patrol.
-The heavy volume of vehicular traffic, parking, and the safety of bicyclists and pedestrians are currently problems on the island.
-Also, as the numbers of boats and jet skis on waters around the island increase, regulatory measures may be necessary in the future to ensure that the City's waterways remain safe.
+The heavy volume of vehicular traffic, parking, and the safety of bicyclists and pedestrians are currently problems on the islandproblematic.
+Also, the increasing as the numbers of boats and jet skis on the waters around the island increasemay warrant future, regulatory measures may be necessary in the future to ensure that the City's waterways remain safe.